 Xylitol in peanut butter: For your dog’s sake, read the label

-Since peanut butter is a go-to choice for many dog parents as a way of disguising a pill when medicating a dog that won’t take pills or simply giving a dog a special treat, it’s especially important to read the label on your jar of peanut butter.
+Since peanut butter is a go-to choice for many dog parents as a way of disguising medicine for a dog that won’t take pills or simply giving a dog a special treat, it’s especially important to read the label on your jar of peanut butter.

 Within the last several years, manufacturers have started including xylitol as a sweetener in some peanut butter brands.
 Unfortunately, this addition led to a number of dogs getting sick after consuming it.
-The last thing any dog parent wants to do is accidentally hurt their dog when they are trying to keep him or her healthy by unknowingly coating a pill in xylitol-containing peanut butter.
+The last thing any dog parent wants to do is accidentally hurt his or her dog by unknowingly coating a pill in xylitol-containing peanut butter.

-Xylitol can be commonly found in foods labeled “sugar free” and in foods formulated for people with diabetes, since it has a lower glycemic index than sugar.
+Xylitol can be commonly found in foods formulated for people with diabetes, since it has a lower glycemic index than sugar.

-Here is a short list of human consumables that may include xylitol.
-One of my colleagues, Dr. Jason Nicholas, whom I interviewed on The Buzby Dog Podcast (listen here: Danger Ahead: Preventing Pain, Suffering, and Death in Pets) has one of the most thorough lists of 700+ xylitol-containing products on his website, Preventivevet.com.
+Here is a short list of human consumables that may include birch sugar.
+One of my veterinary colleagues, Dr. Jason Nicholas, has one of the most thorough lists of 700+ xylitol-containing products on the website, Preventivevet.com.
+It is astonishing how many products have xylitol in them!

 Did you know these products may contain xylitol?